timokau/marvin-mk2/USAGE.md

 - `needs_reviewer`, if the PR is ready for review and needs a new reviewer (because it does not yet have one or the reviewer is unresponsive)
 - `awaiting_reviewer`, if the PR is in review (i.e. at least one reviewer is involved in the discussion or requested) and is blocked on feedback from the reviewer.
 - `awaiting_changes` if the PR in its current form is not ready yet.
 Issues of this state are usually only actionable to the PR author, although outside help is of course also possible.
-- `needs_merger` can be set by reviewers who do not have merge permission but *would merge this PR if they could*.
+- `needs_merger` if the PR has been reviewed and the reviewer *would merge this PR if they could*, but does not have the permission to do so.
 Think of this as a merge-button by proxy.
 PRs of this state are actionable for contributors with merge permission.
-These contributors may have further feedback, but the reviewer should make an honest effort to anticipate the feedback and get all issues resolved *before* setting the state to `needs_merger`.
+These contributors may have further feedback, but the reviewer should make an honest effort to anticipate the feedback and get all issues resolved *before* setting the status to `needs_merger`.
+- `awaiting_merger` if a reviewer with merge permission has been assigned but has not responded yet.

 # Tips for Reviewers